Authors push back on the growing number of AI 'scam' books on Amazon

 Marie Arana is a writer who spent years researching and writing her book LatinoLand: A Portrait of America's Largest and Least Understood Minority.
 The book came out in February.
 The day after its release, she went on Amazon to see how it was doing.
 "Right below the cover of my book was another cover," Arana says.
 "The cover said 'America's Largest and Least Understood Minority.
 A Summary of Latinoland.'"

 Arana sent NPR a photo of the search result on Amazon.
 The book says it was written by Clara Bailey.
 A review of Bailey's work showed that Bailey had published a number of these so-called summaries and put them up for sale on Amazon.
 NPR asked an Amazon spokesperson about Bailey but did not receive a related response.
 And the company did not offer anyone up for an interview when asked, generally, about AI-generated books.
 Since NPR's inquiry, Bailey's books have been removed from Amazon.
-Bailey's publishing history still appears on Goodreads.
+Bailey's publishing history still appears on Goodreads, which is owned by Amazon.

 AI-generated biographies, summaries and even copycat books tend to offer low-quality writing that makes it easy to flag as AI generated, says Jane Friedman, a writer and publishing industry analyst.
 She says there's a generic quality to the writing.
 "It just feels like a human didn't write these," she says.
 "Humans would — funnily enough — do a better job being bad."